Guilherme-Monte/Portifolio-Page/Readme.md

 ## What to use on this project?
 - React Router ✅
-- Context API
+- Context API ❌ (doesn't apply)
 - Styled components ✅
-- Github's API
+- Github's API ✅
-- English Version
+- English Version (soon)

 ## Reminders